Demographics of Assam: Illegal Immigration

 In January 2019, the Assam's peasant organisation Krishak Mukti Sangram Samiti (KMSS) claimed that there are around 20 lakh (2 million) Hindu Bangladeshis in Assam.
 According to the census data, the number of Hindu immigrants is difficult to ascertain and have been largely exaggerated.

 Census of India between (2001-2011) have shown that Bangladeshi Muslim population grows 5-7% in Assam specially in the bordering districts over the past decade.
 In February 2020, the Assam Minority Development Board announced plans to segregate illegal Bangladeshi Muslim immigrants from the indigenous Muslims of the state, though some have expressed problems in identifying an indigenous Muslim person.
 According to the board, there are 1.3 crore (13 million) Muslims in the state, of which 9 million are of Bangladeshi origin.
 Allegedly the number of 'illegal immigrants' in Assam of all religions is about 1 crore (10 million) and are scattered across the length and breadth of the state.
 A report reveals that out of total 33 districts in Assam, Bangladeshis dominate almost 15 districts of Assam.

 Religion

 Religion in Assam is closely related to ethnicity, closely around 65% of Assamese people, 90% of Bodo tribe, 83% of Karbi tribe, 95% of Ahom tribe, 94% of Rabha tribe, 97% of Mishing tribe, 99% of Dimasa tribe are mainly Hindu by religion.
 Christianity is mainly practised by 9% of Assamese Community, 10% of Bodo tribe, 20% of Tea Tribe and 15% of Karbi tribe respectively.
-About 26% of all Ethnic Assamese are Muslim by faith.
-Majority of 66% of the Assam Bengalis are Muslim by faith, and a significant population of them about 34% adheres to Hindu faith.
-Immigrants from other parts of India, like Marwaris, Biharis, Nepalis, Uttar Pradeshis, Odias etc are mostly Hindu with minority being Muslims among Biharis and Uttar Pradeshis, Buddhist among Nepalis And Jains among Marwaris.
+About 26% of all ethnic Assamese are Muslim by faith.
+66% of the Assam Bengalis are Muslim by faith, and a significant population of them (about 34%) adhere to Hindu faith.
+Immigrants from other parts of India, like Marwaris, Biharis, Nepalis, Uttar Pradeshis, Odias etc are mostly Hindu with a minority being Muslims among Biharis and Uttar Pradeshis, Buddhist among Nepalis and Jains among Marwaris.